naotoyamaguchi/alexa-lambda-deployment/README.md

 | Runtime       | Node.js  |
 | Lambda Function Code  | 	Select the Upload a .ZIP file option and upload the zip file you created.
 If you selected one of the blueprints (such as alexa-skill-kit-sdk-factskill), the code is already filled in.|
 | Handler       |  index.handler |

+## Select the Role for the function.
+This defines the AWS resources the function can access.

 ```javascript
 const Hapi = require('hapi');